Road signs in Hong Kong: Design and language

-Road signs placed in the 2000s to 2010s commonly use Arial Narrow or Helvetica, with or without a modified letter 'L'; street signs sometimes also use Helvetica.
+Road signs placed in the 2000s to 2010s commonly use Arial Narrow or Helvetica, with or without a modified letter 'l'; street signs sometimes also use Helvetica.
 The newest signs built after 2016 have increasingly resumed the use of Transport; some signs on recently completed expressways use Transport Heavy on dark backgrounds.

-Writing system on the traffic signs comprises British English and traditional Chinese, two official languages of Hong Kong, in an order of English above Traditional Chinese.
+Writing system on the traffic signs comprises British English and traditional Chinese characters, two official languages of Hong Kong, in an order of English above Traditional Chinese characters.

+Since 1984, arrows (including some without barbs) are identical to their British counterparts used on some signs.
+Prior to 1984 and after 1973, arrows are identical to their Ugandan counterparts used on some signs such as Turn Left, No Right Turn or One-way Traffic.
+Prior to 1973, signs were in the pre-Worboys style with a couple of differences.

 Warnings

 Signs warning of hazardous conditions or dangerous situations (e.g. "Intersection" or "Steep incline ahead" bear a black-on-white symbol inside a red-bordered triangle (point uppermost).

 Regulatory

 With the exception of the special shapes used for "Stop" and "Give Way" signs (respectively, an octagon and a downward-pointing triangle), signs giving orders are circular and are of two kinds:

 Prohibitory signs (e.g. "No left turn") take the form of a black-on-white symbol inside a red-bordered circle, sometimes with the addition of a red slash through the symbol.

 Mandatory signs (e.g. "Turn right only") bear a white symbol on a blue disk.